The-OpenROAD-Project/OpenROAD/src/gpl/README.md

 ### Debug Mode

-The `gpl::global_placement_debug` command initiates a debug mode, enabling real-time visualization of the algorithm's progress on the layout.
+The `global_placement_debug` command initiates a debug mode, enabling real-time visualization of the algorithm's progress on the layout.
 Use the command prior to executing the `global_placement` command, for example in the `global_place.tcl` script.

 ```tcl
 global_placement_debug